Vikhnesh-Sathyan/sales/README.md

 - **Protected Routes**: All sensitive endpoints require valid JWT authentication
 - **CORS**: Configured for development; adjust allowed origins for production

-## License

-This project is created for assignment purposes.